ronaldgao1234/CS130/NotesforReadings.md

 # Notes for Readings CS130

 [link to eggert spring 2018 homework page](http://web.cs.ucla.edu/classes/spring18/cs130/syllabus.html)
-> I'm going to be using the following syntax:
 > Mc = McConnell Chapters
 > Som = Sommerville Chapters
-> Went off lanqingwei's notes for relevant topics covered by sommerville cuz sommerville is too boring.
-> The notes for the readings are complete for everything after the midterm.
-On the midterm, mostly main concepts like design pattern, architectures, UML diagrams and system perturbers were tested.
-So taking notes was a little bit useless.

 ## _Week 1 Monday 4/04/2018 Mc 1,3-3.4 Som 1,4_
 ============================================================
 ### **McConnell Chapter 1 Welcome to Software Construction**